-The U.S. Dietary Guidelines has not changed its guidelines on alcohol—it’s still recommended to stick to 1 drink per day for women and 2 drinks per day for men—so alcohol is something we still need to be careful with consuming.
+The U.S. Dietary Guidelines has not changed its guidelines on alcohol — it’s still recommended to stick to one drink or less per day for women and two drinks or less per day for men — so alcohol is something we still need to be careful with consuming.
 Alcohol isn’t necessary for promoting good health like healthy eating and physical activity.
 Eating healthy foods and exercising regularly are still your best bets for good health.

-That said, if you’re male and drinking two drinks per day and it isn’t affecting your health, that’s not necessarily a problem.
-Just make sure you are actually sticking to two drinks per day.
+That said, if you’re following the one or two drinks per day and it isn’t affecting your health, that’s not necessarily a problem.
+Just make sure you are actually sticking to the recommendations.

 Don’t expect to be perfect.
-“Perfect is the enemy of good.”
 You don’t have to eat perfect 100% of the time.
 Aim for closer to 80-90% of the time.
 This allows for some flexibility to have a couple treats here and there.
 And when you do slip, catch it quickly and get back on track.

-In your overall diet, focus on eating mostly nutrient-dense foods such as vegetables, fruit, whole grains, legumes, low fat or fat-free dairy, lean protein foods such as poultry, fish, eggs, and healthy fats such as olive oil, nuts & seeds.
+In your overall diet, focus on eating mostly nutrient-dense foods such as vegetables, fruit, whole grains, legumes, low fat or fat-free dairy, lean protein foods such as poultry, fish, eggs, and healthy fats such as olive oil, nuts, and seeds.
 Eat sensible portions and balance this with physical activity.